Yamavu/PicoMite_User_Manual/src/options_display.md

 Note that for displays other than the SSD1963 scrolling for any console output is very slow so it is recommended to use the NOSCROLL option for these displays.
 This setting is saved in flash and will be automatically applied on startup.
 To disable it use the `OPTION LCDPANEL NOCONSOLE` command.

-This command must be run at the command prompt.
+*This command must be run at the command prompt (not in a program).*

 ## OPTION LCDPANEL USER hres, vres